 There is no color more connected to Dickinson than white.
 And since we named this project “White Heat,” we feel duty-bound to interrogate the implications of that word choice.

-Still, the white dress quickly became a symbol for Dickinson’s public myth around town as “The White Moth of Amherst” (St. Armand).
-As soon as Mabel Loomis Todd arrived in Amherst in 1881, she heard about this “myth” or “moth” and proceeded to expand on and spread it.
+Still, according to scholar Barton St. Levi Armand, the white dress quickly became a symbol for Dickinson’s public myth around town as “The White Moth of Amherst.”
+As soon as Mabel Loomis Todd, the young wife of a newly-appointed Professor at Amherst College, arrived in town in 1881, she heard about this “myth” or “moth” and proceeded to expand on and spread it.
 And it stuck.

 Dickinson is also a product of her time, class and region.
 It would be surprising if she did not harbor attitudes of race and class superiority, though there is profound disagreement among scholars about what her attitudes towards race and class privilege actually were, and whether they evolved over the course of her life.

 What we can agree on is that Dickinson uses white and its related imagery throughout her poetry and letters.
 We chose the term “White Heat” as our title, from the poem,“Dare you see a soul at the ‘White Heat?’”
 (F401, J365) because it captured Dickinson’s intensity and the refining forge of creativity that characterized the year 1862 in her life.
 But that meaning does not cancel out the resonance of other meanings of white that appear her work.
 With her extensive knowledge of astronomy, Dickinson would have known that white is not so much a color as a compendium of the full spectrum of colors.

 The Springfield Republican reported on rumors that Queen Victoria, who recently suffered the death of her beloved husband, Prince Albert, was a Swendenborgian, as was her late husband, and that